is273/iscafe-portfolio/Call_findNeedles.md

 | `String haystack` | The value stored in a string to be compared.|

 ## Response Body
-If successful, each term from the `needles` string array shows with the number of times each term appears in the `haystack` string.
+After calling the method, each term from the `needles` string array shows with the number of times each term appears in the `haystack` string.

 If the `needles` string array’s length is greater than 5, the function prints an error and exit.